pakoito/RxObservableDiskCache/README.md

 RxObservableDiskCache was created with a single purpose: help you store your network results in a disk cache and refetch them as soon as they're re-requested.
 It also solves displaying values while waiting for network results, when the user is offline, or when the server is unavailable.

-To provide a good UX, your app should be able to work offline, and also display results as soon as they're requested.
+To provide a good UX your app should be able to work offline and also display results as soon as they're requested.
 Historically this has been done by storing your data on SQLite, or a custom network cache.
 These options introduce maintenance overhead: SQLite requires a strict data model, careful database updates, and usage of sintactic sugar libraries like ORMs to make it palatable.
 The custom network cache depends on your server team introducing etags and other similar mechanisms, which are not always available.

 RxObservableDiskCache relies on a technology that's common on desktop and server: key-value disk stores.
 By using [RxPaper](https://github.com/pakoito/RxPaper) behind the scenes it's able to efficiently store any result in an schemaless document just to refetch it later.
 This makes caching transparent for most network calls, you just need to configure them once with the correct caching policy.
 It's just one method call that wraps your `Single` or single value `Observable`.